Covid cases in kids are soaring. In Tennessee, most remain unmasked and unvaccinated.

 ‘Last year was easier’

 Grundy County is hardly alone in dealing with surging coronavirus cases this fall.
 In Marion County to the south, cases have spiked and masks are officially required, though parents can opt out under the governor’s executive order.
-At Marion County High Schools, about half the students have opt-outs on file, said principal Sherry Prince.
+At Marion County High Schools, about half the students have mandate opt-outs on file, said principal Sherry Prince.

 It makes it hard to run the school, she said, not remembering off the top of her head who is and who is not required to mask.
 On a recent Friday, students gathered in the gymnasium to hear about the risks of texting and driving.
 The guest speaker pumped up the crowd with loud music and dance contests.
 The students, seated close together in the rafters, danced and shouted.
 Almost no one was wearing a mask over their mouths.
 Many had pulled them down.